Complete review of the new SolarEdge battery

 You can learn more about AC and DC batteries, as well as their differences, here.

-The good news is, the chances of thermal runaway occuring are basically zero if the battery is installed correctly.
+The good news is, the chances of thermal runaway occurring are basically zero if the battery is installed correctly.

 There are two key things to look at when trying to figure out how many hours a battery can run your home: the capacity and the power rating.
 The capacity dictates how long and the power rating dictates what can be powered.